Add Stability to Your Retirement Mix

 A Rosland Capital representative will explain to you how a Gold and Precious Metals IRA works, so you can decide if the option is right for you.

-If you decide that an IRA fits your needs, the representative will send you the necessary forms from Equity International, the IRA administrators, together with Rosland Capital's own customer agreement.
+If you decide that an IRA fits your needs, the representative will send you the necessary forms from Equity Institutional, the IRA administrators, together with Rosland Capital's own customer agreement.

 After you have signed and completed the required forms, your Rosland Capital representative will create an account for you and discuss various options for your IRA, including which coins qualify for inclusion.

 After Equity receives funding, either directly from you or via transfer of an existing IRA, your Rosland Capital representative arranges for the precious metals to be moved directly to the depository in Delaware, where each IRA-holder's gold is kept in separate, secure storage.

 You will then be a client of Equity Institutional, and will pay the appropriate fees for administration and storage.